-Don’t put all your money in one pot.
+Don’t put all your money in one pot, this is true of all investing not just expat investing.
 We personally have our money invested in four basic categories.
-Property, stock market, business and forestry.
+Property, stock market, business, and forestry.
 Four totally different areas.
 Some of them are more stable and conservative than others.
 Never invest more than you are prepared to lose in anything considered risky.

-Our forestry, on the other hand, is a pretty safe investment.
-We know exactly what we are up for, what the laws governing it are, how it works, when we get a return and how much that return is likely to be.
+Our forestry investment, on the other hand, is a pretty safe bet.
+We know exactly what we are up for, what the laws governing it are, how it works when we get a return, and how much that return is likely to be.
 Is it a fabulous return?
-No, but it is a solid reliable product that meets our needs and we have used money we are reliant on for a successful retirement.
-It is a long term product that so far has acted exactly as expected.
+No, but it’s not bad either.
+It is a solid, reliable product that meets our needs.
+We have used money we are reliant on for a successful retirement.
+It is a long-term product that so far has acted exactly as expected.

 It is important to get some diversity in your portfolio.
-This takes time and effort and lots of research.
-As I mentioned above be open and upfront about your financial situation and what you are looking for when talking with people.
-Recommendations from friends are a great place to start your research.
+This takes time and effort, and lots of research.
+As mentioned above, be open and upfront about your financial situation and what you are looking for when talking with people.
+Recommendations from friends are a great place to start.

-The two most important takeaways when it comes to expat finances are 1. talking with friends and colleagues about your situation and 2. research.
-These are especially inportant if you are just getting started.
-And for all the women out there please be actively involved with your finances.
+The two most important takeaways when it comes to expat finances are 1. take control of your situation and 2. to do this, you need to educate yourself.
+And for all the women out there, please be actively involved with your finances.
 You should know what your family’s financial situation is.
-Be part of the goal setting, planning, research and decision-making process.
-The more time you spend talking, reading and educating yourself the more you will realise that a lot of it is very straight forward.
+Be part of the goal setting, planning, research, and decision-making process.
+The more time you spend talking, reading, and educating yourself, the more you will realise that a lot of it is very straightforward.